hpcleuven/VscDocumentation/source/jobs/specifying_resources.rst

 .. warning::

-   In most cases it is very asocial to claim a whole node for a job that cannot fully utilise the resources on the node.
+   In most cases it is very asocial to claim a whole node for a job that cannot fully utilize the resources on the node.

 However, there are some rare cases when your program actually runs so much faster by leaving some resources unused that it actually improves the